 Items found at Camp will be kept for three days.
-Each day of day camp starting with the second, we will have a table at check-out with the previous days' lost items.
-Take a look at it to see if any of those items belong to your camper.
+At check-out and on the Saturday and Sunday morning following your camper's session, we will have a lost and found table at the pavilion.
+Feel free to take a look at it to see if any of those items belong to your camper.
 If you find that your camper has left something after the last day of camp, reach out to our registrar to arrange pick up or mailing.
 Items requested to be mailed will be done at the expense of the person making the request.
 Unclaimed items are donated to charity after 3 days.